julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, April 14, 2025.
+Tuesday, April 15, 2025.
 Quote of the day:

-> "There's no present.
-There's only the immediate future and the recent past." - George Carlin
+> "Real difficulties can be overcome; it is only the imaginary ones that are unconquerable" - Theodore N. Vail